learn-anything/quotes/readme.md

 > “Nobody is the boss.
 The project is the boss.”

+> Success is a few simple disciplines, practiced every day; while failure is simply a few errors in judgment, repeated every day.

+> Frameworks descend and burn up in the atmosphere like meteors.
+Technology changes fast enough that today’s problems are never tomorrow’s problems.
+Historically, our greatest technologies have been created by those who kept digging until they hit bedrock; who understood foundational ideas and technologies well enough to improve upon them.

+> The more you know, the more you learn; the more you learn, the more you can do; the more you can do, the more the opportunity - it is very much like compound interest

+> Every day we change the world.
+But to change the world in a way that means anything - that takes more time than most people have.
+It never happens all at once.
+It's slow.
+It's methodical.
+It's exhausting.
+We don't all have the stomach for it

+> You want to be the first and last mover.
+Be the company that defines that area : Google / Amazon.
+Think of the end game, but do start.

 ## Minimalism

 > The less I needed, the better I felt - Charles Bukowski